-During 2020, our Compensation Committee engaged Marsh & McLennan ("Marsh") to provide compensation consulting services and advice to our Compensation Committee, which included market survey information and competitive market trends in employee, executive, and director compensation programs.
-Marsh also made recommendations to our Compensation Committee with respect to pay mix components such as salary, bonus, and equity awards, and the target market pay percentiles in which executive compensation should fall so Lineage can be competitive in executive hiring and retention.
+With respect to compensation matters for 2022, our Compensation Committee engaged Anderson to provide compensation consulting services and advice to our Compensation Committee, which included reviewing the peer group of companies used in evaluating executive and director compensation; providing information on executive and director compensation market trends; collecting and analyzing market pay data on director and executive compensation; and, providing recommendations on our executive and director compensation programs.
+Anderson also made recommendations to our Compensation Committee with respect to pay mix components such as salary, bonus, and equity awards, and the target market pay percentiles in which executive compensation should fall so we can be competitive in executive hiring and retention.

 In reviewing each executive's overall compensation, our Compensation Committee considers an aggregate view of base salary and bonus opportunities, equity incentive grants, and the dollar value of benefits and perquisites.
-These factors have been balanced against our financial position and capital resources.
-In making 2020 compensation decisions, our Compensation Committee reviewed market data for each named executive officer's position, compiled from Marsh, from the following peer group companies for 2020:
+These factors are balanced against our financial position and capital resources.
+In making 2022 compensation decisions, our Compensation Committee reviewed market data for each named executive officer's position, from the following peer group companies:

-Abeona Therapeutics, Inc. Aeglea Biotherapeutics, Inc.
+Aeglea Biotherapeutics, Inc. Alaunos Therapeutics, Inc.

-Aravive, Inc. Athersys, Inc.
+Chimerix, Inc. Fate Therapeutics, Inc.